googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 components as well.
 Interpolated values are then calculated by linear interpolation using these pre-multiplied, linear R, G and B values.

-Alpha components use a linear scale and can be directly interpolated apart from the R, G and B components.
+NOTE: Alpha components use a linear scale and can be directly interpolated apart from the R, G and B components without any linearlization step.
 Since the interpolated color values are not stored, however, this computation is never required.

 While color values are specified as 8-bit integers, the interpolation computations will require greater precision in each of the linearization, pre-multiply, and interpolation steps.
-These operations should generally be done using floating values.
-Also, when rendered results are to be presented on a imaging device with known characteristics, visual bending effects in a gradient can be minimized by taking full advantage of the color bit depth supported by the device.
+Also, when rendered results are to be presented on a imaging device with known characteristics, visual banding artifacts in a gradient can be minimized by taking full advantage of the color bit depth supported by the device.
 For instance, if a display supports 10- or 12-bit quantization per color channel, then ideally the ramp of color values in a gradient would use that level of quantization.
 Other factors from the presentation context may also affect the available capabilities, however.
 Therefore, no minimum level of precision is specified as a requirement.

 ## Changes to OFF 7.2.3 Item variation stores